CSCfi/csc-user-guide/docs/support/tutorials/env-guide/packing-and-compression-tools.md

 ### gzip example

-Lets assume we are in the $WRKDIR directory of Taito-shell and there we have just one file called *my\_data.dat*.
+Lets assume we are in the $WRKDIR directory of Puhti-shell and there we have just one file called *my\_data.dat*.
 Lets first check the size of that file with command **ls -lh**: